 Rolling into town like the Monopoly man with a waistcoat, monocle, and cigar?
 Feel like you’ve just been through the French Revolution and in the mood for some Parisian chic and truly great food?
-The Delmonico Room is located on the first floor of Milford’s Hotel Fauchère, and does not disappoint its storied namesake, 1852 proprietor/founder Louis Fauchère.
+The Delmonico Room is located on the first floor of Milford’s Hotel Fauchère.
+It does not disappoint its storied namesake, 1852 proprietor/founder Louis Fauchère.

 Look for seared scallops, branzino with sunchoke, lobster, short ribs, roasted duck, smoked rabbit, and of course, a Delmonico steak.